The Ultimate Guide for the WhatsApp Business API & How to Get Started

 Dear [CustomerName], our driver [DriverName] is on the way with your order [OrderNumber].
 Please send your location to help [DriverName] get to you quickly.

-Session messages begin when a customer contacts you, either as a fresh contact or in response to a templated message.
-For 24 hours after a customer’s last message you can have rich conversations.
+Session messages in WhatsApp’s API for businesses are activated when a customer contacts you, either as a fresh contact or in response to a templated message.
+For 24 hours after a customer’s last message, you can have rich conversations.

 Let’s say a customer replies to a delivery notification by saying they won’t be available at that time.
 That message will feed into your content management system and a chatbot or the next available human agent can then get back to them to find a mutually convenient time and date for delivery.